shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 }
 ```

-Now, Let say any employee does not work in a particular company so, to remove the employee from the company employee list we have two options either we shift the list after removing the employee from the particular position this method will be too costly as it will take too much gas fees another effective alternative to this if we change the employee id value to store a dummy user id in place which can later be reused to store new employee in that list.
-For this, we made a dummy user profile in the constructor so that it will be called when smart contracts are deployed on the network and we can use this profile whenever we need.
+Now let's say an employee no longer works at a particular company - to remove the employee from the company's employee list we have two options:

+- Shift the list after removing the employee from the particular position.
+This method will be costly as it will require paying more gas fees.
+- An alternative is to change the employee id value to store a dummy user id in place, which can later be reused to store a new employee in that list.
+For this, we made a dummy user profile in the constructor which can be reused after it has been initialized (remember the constructor is called once when a Solidity smart contract is deployed).

 ```solidity
 constructor() {